bens4lsu/theskinny-publish/Content/blog2/some-quick-stories-with-nothing-to-connect-them.md

 "TIT!"

-"Um, not quite <i>tit</i>, but really close.
+"Um, not quite *tit*, but really close.
 Let's try it with the P in front."

 <img src="/img/greenline.gif" class="greenline" alt="{{divider}}" />